Canadiantic/Arduino-Wireless-Connection/README.md

 # Arduino-Wireless-Connection
-## Finn McClusky
-This project contains the
+This is a Minor Project that holds all of the information needed to create the project.